CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 ### Subsample Analysis (6 States and 10 States)

+   We split our sample into two subgroups, those that provide estimates for non-Hispanic White vaccination rates specifically (six states) and those that do not (ten states).

 |                                    | (A1)           | (A2)           | (A3)           | (A4)           | (B1)            | (B2)            | (B3)            | (B4)            |
 |------------------------------------|----------------|----------------|----------------|----------------|-----------------|-----------------|-----------------|-----------------|
 | VARIABLES                          | CVD (6 States) | CVD (6 States) | CVD (6 States) | CVD (6 States) | CVD (10 States) | CVD (10 States) | CVD (10 States) | CVD (10 States) |